kool79/custom-capability-matcher/README.md

 # Custom Capability Matcher
 Example that shows how to implement a Selenium Grid capability matcher updated to latest version of Selenium Server (old implementation of a tutorial that can be found [here](https://rationaleemotions.wordpress.com/2014/01/19/working-with-a-custom-capability-matcher-in-the-grid/)).
+With this matcher you can use the hub for Appium Node and choose a node based on deviceName capability.

 ## How to generate the jar
 _It will be placed in the target folder_